 My Pick: Rams win 28-24, Cardinals cover, under 54.5 points

 Pittsburgh Steelers @ Green Bay Packers

-Matchup to watch: Diontae Johnson (PIT WR) vs. Jaire Alexander (GB CB)
+Matchup To Watch: Chase Claypool (PIT WR) vs. Jaire Alexander (GB CB)

 Baltimore Ravens @ Denver Broncos